keelera98/Anagram-Detector/README.md

 # Anagram-Detector
-Enter an anagram and word, and see if the anagram represents the word.
+Enter an anagram and a word, and see if the anagram represents the word.